Going Waterfall Chasing? Get The Essential Gear Guide

 Water shoes are a cheap, easy, and much-needed addition to your gear.
-They don’t weigh you down (mine weigh maybe 10 ounces total), and I never regret packing them!
+They don’t weigh you down (ours weigh maybe 10 ounces total), and we never regret packing them!

 The reason we wear these shoes while we do it is so that whatever may be underfoot, (glass from people who don’t respect the trails), doesn’t bother you while you’re there to enjoy.
 It also protects you from slipping as much on the rocks surrounding the waterfall.
 Every time we’ve hiked to a waterfall in Kentucky- there are slippery rocks that we just want to climb all over.
-These water shoes specifically have a more rough bottom that other water shoes which provide your feet with more grip!
+These water shoes specifically have a more rough bottom than other water shoes which provide your feet with more grip!

-I own this solar charger, and I’ve brought it many times while hiking!
-As with all of my gear, I like it to serve double duty to conserve as much space and weight as possible.
+We own this solar charger, and have brought it many times while hiking!
+As with all of our gear, we like it to serve double duty to conserve as much space and weight as possible.

-For all-day hikes, my favorite lunch to pack is the Veggie Mandoline Sandwich.
+For all-day hikes, our favorite lunch to pack is the Veggie Mandoline Sandwich.
 We jokingly named it that after making it a few times and absolutely loving it!
 Click here for a quick recipe!
-My other favorite trail snacks are fruit, granola, jerky, and gummies for a little sweet treat!
+Our other favorite trail snacks are fruit, granola, jerky, and gummies for a little sweet treat!